 The closer you get to the Big Basin Headquarters, the more redwoods you’ll start seeing.
 The last part also crossed a steep flat rock surface before connecting with the Opal Creek known for its turquoise color resulting from minerals in this region.

-Soon after we reached Jay Campsite that is located a 5-minute walk from the Big Basin State Park Headquarters & Visitors Center.
+Soon after we reached Jay Campsite which is located a 5-minute walk from the Big Basin State Park Headquarters & Visitors Center.

 Jay Camp is a campsite designated specifically for the Skyline-to-the-Sea backpackers that are hiking the entire 30 miles of the trail.
 It’s a beautiful campsite with 8 different spots surrounded by giant redwoods, quite scenic.

 If you need to get any food or water, there is a little market near the park’s Visitor Center.
 This store is usually open Sunday to Thursday from 10 am to 4 pm and on the weekends from 10 am to 6 pm but note that sometimes it closes early without notice.

 The last section of the Skyline-to-the-Sea hike is around 12 miles long but most people choose to do a few side trips into the Redwood Loop trail and Berry Creek falls extending this portion to around 15 miles.